Our Local Offer

 learning; social, emotional and mental health difficulties and sensory or physical difficulties.

-We have a Resourced Provision, known in the school as the DSP, which is for students with Education, Health and
+We have a Resourced Provision, known in the school as the Lighthouse, which is for students with Education, Health and Care Plans (EHCPs) who have a professionally identified primary need of Severe Learning Difficulties (SLD) or

 Moderate Learning Difficulties (MLD).